 There are various matters pertaining to sex that raise questions as to whether the Bible regards them as appropriate.
 We will consider the following such matters:

-- Is sex between unmarried people a sin?
+- Is heterosexual sex between two unmarried people a sin?

 - Is the practice of homosexuality condemned by the Bible?

 - Does the Bible condone prostitution in some instances?